-My aim is to make ceramics that are inspired by natural forms and have a sense of life and movement.
-Although I have radically changed my making method in the last year, my artistic aims have largely remained unchanged.
+Our aims are to make ceramics that are inspired by natural forms and have a sense of life and movement.
+Although we have developed radically new making methods, our artistic aims have largely remained unchanged.

 3D printing clay makes it possible to create ceramic forms not achievable by other means.
 We are combining art, craft and technology in a new way, opening up possibilities that are fascinating to explore.

 The advent of 3D printing presents the possibility of building 3D forms in any material that can be made to flow out of a nozzle.
 My husband Jack and I imagined the creative possibilities that this might present in clay.
 There were no commercial 3D printers available to do what we envisaged, so we built a 3D clay printer ourselves.
 It extrudes very thin coils of soft clay, which are pressed down in layers to build our original designs.

 First an idea has to be captured and developed as a digital design, which is practical to print in wet clay.
 The printing process uses all our accumulated pottery know-how.
 Achieving the right consistency of clay is an art in itself.
 The clay is prepared by hand to get a very soft, even consistency with no air.

 The new forms and textures we're working with also demand fresh approaches to colouring, glazing and firing to make the forms come alive.
 We mostly now work in porcelain incorporating body stains and firing in a gas kiln to 1240C.
 We also continue to make some glazed pieces, mostly using a celadon glaze under reduction.

 We started making ceramics nearly 50 years ago, firstly at evening classes, then in a shed in the back garden.
 Jack was a thrower and Joan did hand building.
 Ceramics took a back seat to other work until 2001 when Joan decided to become a full-time potter and progressed through further education workshops to a post-graduate professional development diploma for designer-makers.